18F/handbook/_pages/how-we-work/tools/zoom.md

 ### Frequently Asked Questions

 Q: If I am hosting a Free meeting and it looks like it will go long, can you promote me to Pro?

 A: No. Once your meeting has started, it will not convert to a Pro meeting without restaring the meeting.
-That being said, Pro meetings will convert to Free if the license is needed elsewhere.
+That being said, Pro meetings can convert to Free 20 minutes before the meeting ends without affecting the meeting, if the license is needed elsewhere.

 Q: Will 18F be getting more Pro licenses?

-A: Yes!
-More licenses are currently in the works as part of the larger SaaS buy.
+A: If you need a Pro license for your team, you can request one, as long as your team has the funding and justification for the need.

 Q: I don't need moderation and want to host a longer meeting.
 Is there a link that I can just use?

-A: Not yet.
-We hope to have one or two generic accounts that can be used on demand.
-Of course, there is the risk that someone else may be using it at that time and you could interrupt their meeting.
-We're working on logistics for managing these scenarios.
+A: No. If you are scheduling a meeting, you need to use your Zoom link or a link from the “My Meetings” tab.
+You do not need to be present in the meeting for participants to join, unless you have the meeting settings set to have the host sign in before the meeting can start.

 Q: Will you notify me when you upgrade my account to Pro?

-A: Sometimes.
-This is time permitting and more at your request.
+A: No. This will only happen at your request.

 Q: How much advance notice do you need for a longer meeting?

 A: As much as possible.
-If there is no one on the calendar, and Infrastucture is available, you account could be converted quickly.
+If there is no one on the calendar, and a Zoom Admin is available, your account could be converted quickly.
 But please ask in advance whenever possible.